Makivik Job Opportunity

 ABOUT US: The Makivvik Justice Department helps administer justice using culturally adapted approaches which focus primarily on healing individuals, families, and the community, while also dealing with the underlying causes of crime.
 Para-judicial workers, local justice committees, correctional liaison agents and Gladue writers offer direct services to Nunavimmiut at various stages of the justice and correctional process.
 The Justice Department consists of six (6) separate programs all relating to alternative justice initiatives in Nunavik, which includes Justice Committees, Para-Judicial Workers, Corrections Program, Gladue Reports, Record Suspension Program and Qullik Healthy Relationships.

 The Justice Committee guides and supports Inuit that are involved in different stages of the judicial or correctional process based on Inuit values :

-- To understand and take responsibility for their behaviors.
+- To understand and take responsibility for their behaviours;

 - To connect with their community and culture in a meaningful way.

-We are currently seeking a JUSTICE COMMITTEE COORDINATOR who will report to the Justice Committee Program Coordinator.
+We are currently seeking a JUSTICE COMMITTEE COORDINATOR who will report to the Justice Committee Program Manager.